Comparing first and second mortgage terms in Australia

 A private second mortgage loan, behind a private first mortgage.

 In the private lending market, first mortgages loans will go up to 65% to 70% LVR.
 So the pricing for the first 65% of the LVR of the loan, will have first mortgage rates.
-Anything above 65% up to 80% LVR will be calculated at second mortgage rates, even if it’s with the same lender (some lenders will offer a discount).
+Anything above 65% up to 80% LVR will be calculated at second mortgage rates, even if it’s with the same private lender (some lenders will offer a discount).
 The higher the LVR the more risk for the lender.

 A private second mortgage loan behind a bank.